-66.5% of visitors who put an item in their shopping cart will leave your website without completing their purchase.
-And this number might be even higher during the holiday shopping season, as people hop from one site to another looking for the best deals.
+It’s commonly recognized in the ecommerce sales community that 66.5% of visitors who put an item in their shopping cart will leave without completing their purchase.
+And this number might be even higher during the holiday shopping season—to the dismay of online retailers—as people hop from one site to another looking for the best deals.

 Use a simple exit-intent popup to save these cart abandoners.
 Here’s an example from Obvi:

-Here are some ready-to-use templates that can be used to save cart abandoners:
+Here are some ready-to-use templates that can help you save cart abandoners:

 9 tips to boost your marketing communication and special offers